-Line 2.
-Enter the maximum applicable credit percentage allowable to the building for the month the building was placed in service or, if applicable, for the month determined under section 42(b)(2)(A)(ii).
+Buildings placed in service before July 31, 2008.
+Enter the maximum applicable credit percentage allowable to the building for the month the building was placed in service or, if applicable, for the month determined under former section 42(b)(2)(A)(ii).
 This percentage may be less than the applicable percentage published by the IRS.

-If an election is made under section 42(b)(2)(A)(ii) to use the applicable percentage for a month other than the month in which a building is placed in service, the requirements of Regulations section 1.42-8 must be met.
+If an election was made under former section 42(b)(2)(A)(ii) to use the applicable percentage for a month other than the month in which a building is placed in service, the requirements of Regulations section 1.42-8 must be met.
 The agency must keep a copy of the binding agreement.
 The applicable percentage is published monthly in the Internal Revenue Bulletin.
 For new buildings that are not federally subsidized under section 42(i)(2)(A), use the applicable percentage for the 70% present value credit.
-For new buildings that are federally subsidized, or existing buildings, use the applicable percentage for the 30% present value credit.
-See the instructions for line 6 for the definition of "federally subsidized."
+For new buildings that are federally subsidized, or existing buildings. use the applicable percentage for the 30% present value credit.
+See the instructions for line 6 for the definition of "federally subsidized," and the time period for which the definition applies.
 A taxpayer may elect under section 42(i)(2)(B) to reduce eligible basis by the principal amount of any outstanding below-market federal loan or the proceeds of any tax-exempt obligation in order to obtain the higher credit percentage.